 Engaging projects, authentic relationships, outdoor adventures, science experiments, art exploration, building & designing, and personalized learning for reading, writing and math.
 Oh, and plenty of time to play, which we feel is super important to a child’s development.

 Children learn best by doing.
 Whether it’s launching their own business, creating a tide-pool habitat, inventing a new musical instrument, painting a mosaic, or programming a robot, students will build real-life skills every day.

 Rather than march along to an inflexible curriculum, we adapt to the children's interests.
-A love of learning is far more important that standardized testing.
+Inspiring a love of learning is far more important to us.
 Your child will get to explore their curiosities, discover what they love, and have fun learning!